hyperledger/fabric/docs/source/deploypeer/peerchecklist.md

     # to pull ledger blocks from ordering service.
     useLeaderElection: false

-    # Statically defines peer to be an organization "leader",
+    # Statically defines peer to be an organization "leader".
-    # where this means that current peer will maintain connection
+    # Organization leaders maintain connection with ordering service
+    # and pulls blocks as they are created.
+Optionally, leader peers
-    # with ordering service and disseminate block across peers in
+    # may disseminate pulled blocks to peers in its own organization
+    # based on the peer.deliveryclient.blockGossipEnabled setting.
-    # its own organization.
-Multiple peers or all peers in an organization
+    # Multiple peers or all peers in an organization
     # may be configured as org leaders, so that they all pull
     # blocks directly from ordering service.
     orgLeader: true